KEEP - Key engaging educational practices

 The KEEP project thus seeks to identify, share and disseminate the innovative tools and practices that emerged during the COVID-19 pandemic.
 It aims to encourage the improvement of teachers' pedagogical and digital skills.
 More broadly, the KEEP project aims to create a community of teachers united in the fight against school failure and dropout.
 It should eventually contribute to reducing school failure and the low involvement of students in the learning process due to the closure of schools.

-Project progress and outputs
+Project progress

 This report presents the national measures that enabled education systems to adapt and maintain quality education during the COVID-19 pandemic in France, Belgium, Poland and Greece.